 This was the peak achievement for Palestinians since the mandate.
-The Palestinians voice is heard and the Palestine issue is on the agenda after a massive support from Arab league, Non-Aligned Movement and the Organization of the Islamic Conference to recognize the PLO As the legitimate and sole representative of the Palestinian people and as full members as are the independent States.
+The Palestinians voice is heard and the Palestine issue is on the agenda after massive support from Arab League, Non-Aligned Movement and the Organization of the Islamic Conference to recognize the PLO As the legitimate and sole representative of the Palestinian people and as full members as are the independent States.

-Along the 70’s a dramatic events occurred, 1973 war and the Egyptian-Israel separate peace treaty, that opened the bottle knick from African states to recognize Israel, and most important, the Lebanese civil war, which the Palestinians became a part of it by the 80’s, and between 1982–87, (PLO) lost its last base close to home in Lebanon as a result of Israel’s invasion in 1982 and the accepted to withdraw its troops out of Lebanon, and the leadership took Tunisia where the PLO established its new headquarters.
+Along the 70’s dramatic events occurred, 1973 war and the Egyptian-Israel separate peace treaty, that opened the bottle knick from African states to recognize Israel, and most important, the Lebanese civil war, which the Palestinians became a part of it by the ’80s, and between 1982–87, (PLO) lost its last base close to home in Lebanon as a result of Israel’s invasion in 1982 and the accepted to withdraw its troops out of Lebanon, and the leadership took Tunisia where the PLO established its new headquarters.

 Israeli forces responded to these crowds of young people with beatings, mass detentions, deadly, and posting collateral punishment by forcing curfews on cities and towns, closing schools, and night raids. still, failed to halt their rise.
 On the other hand, Palestinians responded with civil disobedience, boycotts of Israeli products, and refusal to pay taxes.

 New and images from inside Palestine supported the Palestinian new strategy, and on 15 November 1988, the Palestine National Council, meeting in Algiers, declared the independence of a Palestinian state, on the basis of UN General Assembly Resolution 181.
 And accepting Security Council Resolutions 242 and 338.
 Followed by Arafat reaffirming his rejection of terrorism.
-To open a window for a dialogue with U.S. government which announced for the first time that it would accept to dialogue with the PLO, but unfortunately, it blown away after a failed raid on Israel committed by a Iraqi-backed gorilla from the Palestine Liberation Front (PLP).
+To open a window for a dialogue with U.S. government which announced for the first time that it would accept to dialogue with the PLO, but unfortunately, it has blown away after a failed raid on Israel committed by an Iraqi-backed gorilla from the Palestine Liberation Front (PLP).

 The Intifada and the rise of domestic political power.